 Litchfield National Park is an epic cluster of waterfalls, swimming holes, and all-around adventures.
 The best part about the park is that it is less than 2-hours drive from Darwin making it perfect for a weekend getaway.
-The other awesome aspect about Litchfield National Park is that all of the attractions are close to each other so it is more action and less driving as you explore.
+The other awesome aspect of Litchfield National Park is that all of the attractions are close to each other so it is more action and less driving as you explore.
 I spent the weekend exploring with my mate and these were my favorite things to do in Litchfield National Park.

 WANGI FALLS HIKE

 Wangi Falls is arguably the favorite waterfall of most tourists when they visit Litchfield National Park.
-The huge plunge pool is one of the top swimming spots within the park when it is open and it really is a spectacular backdrop of two waterfalls crushing down on the red rock.
+The huge plunge pool is one of the top swimming spots within the park when it is open and it really is a spectacular backdrop of two waterfalls crashing down on the red rock.
 There is a 3-kilometer loop trail that takes you up and over the top of the waterfall, giving you a spectacular view.

 We decided to go for the loop trek that takes you up and over the waterfalls.
 It led us underneath the canopy of trees and it was a beautiful walk with lots of birds, spiders, and butterflies to be found along the way.
-The path was in quite a good condition and all of the steeper inclines were aided by stairs or rails.
+The path was in quite good condition and all of the steeper inclines were aided by stairs or rails.
 The difficulty of the trail was low but there were uneven parts that could cause some older adventurers a little hassle although most should be fine.

 View the full blog post: WANGI FALLS HIKE

 The Buley Rockhole was our go-to swimming spot and hanging out here was one of the most relaxing things to do in Litchfield National Park.
 A series of cascading pools flow down the stream, creating small swimming pools for small groups of friends to hang out in.
-It’s almost as if each group of mates gets there own private pool.
+It’s almost as if each group of mates gets their own private pool.

 The water here was crystal clear and we found a few spots to jump in where it was deep enough.
-However, the best thing to do at Buley Rockhole is to find a natural armchair, half submerged in the refreshing water and let the stream flow as you enter full chill mode.
+However, the best thing to do at Buley Rockhole is to find a natural armchair, half submerged in the refreshing water, and let the stream flow as you enter full chill mode.

 Florence Falls is my favorite swimming spot in the beautiful Litchfield National Park.
-Two waterfalls pour down over the edge and into the plunge pool, flowing in from a series of smaller rock-pools in the stream above.
+Two waterfalls pour down over the edge and into the plunge pool, flowing in from a series of smaller rock pools in the stream above.
 Fish and underwater rock formations make Florence Falls an awesome spot for an afternoon of swimming.

 Once we arrived at the falls there were about 30-40 people already set up and enjoying the plunge pool.
 It’s quite a small space so it was pretty crowded but most people were just hanging out around the edges, not actually swimming out to the falls.
 We threw down our gear and went to explore underwater and under the waterfalls, which was one of my favorite things to do in Litchfield National Park.